 - Announce on your social media that you are starting to meditate everyday.

-- Share your decision to meditate with your partner or a friend; if they are starting to meditate at the same time, even better.
+- Share your decision to meditate with your spouse, partner or a friend; if they are starting to meditate at the same time, even better.

 Some people even use the power of negative people in their life, to drive their success.
 For instance, by announcing, to a person that puts you own or disbelieves your capacity, that you are starting to meditate.
 Wanting to prove them wrong can be a strong drive.
 This is definitely not the best type of motivation to practice, so I wouldn’t necessarily advise this approach, as it can backfire.
 But I recognize that for some people it might be the only thing that works – so I’ll leave it here.
 Personally, I started my practice with the wrong type of motivation; as the practice ripened, it transformed the motivation behind it as well.